NatLabs/ZenDB/readme.md

 - [x] Multi-field compound indexes
 - [x] Powerful query language with logical operators
-- [x] Schema validation and Schema constraints (required, unique, enum)
+- [x] Schema validation and Schema constraints
-- [ ] Data Certification of all database records, using the [ic-certification](https://mops.one/ic-certification) motoko library
 - [ ] Fully support Array fields and operations on them
 - [ ] Multi-key array indexes - for indexing fields within arrays
 - [ ] Backward compatible schema updates and versioning
 - [ ] Aggregation functions (min, max, sum, avg, etc.)
 - [ ] Better support for migrations
-- [ ] Enhanced fulltext search capabilities
+- [ ] Full Text search capabilities by implementing an inverted text index
 - [ ] Support for transactions
+- [ ] Data Certification of all documents, using the [ic-certification](https://mops.one/ic-certification) motoko library
 - [ ] Dedicated database canister for use by clients in other languages (e.g. JavaScript, Rust)
-- [ ] Database management tools
+- [ ] Database management tools to handle collection creation, index management, and data migrations
 - [ ] Periodic backups to external canisters
-- [ ] Improved monitoring and analytics tools
+- [ ] Database canister monitoring and analytics tools

 ## Contributing